AJason36/AJason36/README.md

 <h1 align="center">Hi 👋, I'm Alexander Jason</h1>

 ## About Me
-As a third-year undergraduate Computer Science student at Institut Teknologi Bandung, I dedicate a lot of time to seeking challenges and learning opportunities.
+As a final-year undergraduate Computer Science student at Institut Teknologi Bandung, I dedicate a lot of time to seeking challenges and learning opportunities.
 With a passion for technology and programming, I explore diverse areas within the field, including web development and software engineering.
 I am committed to staying updated on the latest technology and industry trends and consistently strive to utilize my knowledge to contribute to cutting-edge solutions.

 ## GitHub Stats
 <p align="center">